- What makes Liberation Road different from the other socialist groups out there?

 - What is your demographic makeup?

-- How do people join Freedom Road?
+- How do people join Liberation Road?

 Politically, the two keystones of our identity are our emphasis on national oppression, self-determination and white privilege; and our commitment what we call Left Refoundation.
 There is no other group on the left that places these two positions at the heart of its politics.